Motor Insurers Insolvency Compensation Fund

 Members were required to submit a Declaration of all Motor Gross Written Premium (GWP), certified by an Auditor, to the MIBI no later than 30 June each year.
 In conjunction with the certified declaration, payment of the MIIC Fund Contribution is to be paid into the dedicated bank account no later than 30 June each year.

-Changes to the contributions required from Insurers were introduced in by the Minister for Finance in November 2023.
+Changes to the contributions required from Insurers were introduced by the Minister for Finance in November 2023.
 The impact of this is set out below:

-- Motor Insurers supervised in other Member States – writing Irish MTPL risks.
-Motor Insurers that are supervised in other Member States and that write Irish MTPL risks on an FOS/FOE basis, the MIBI will no longer collect MIICF Contributions on Class 10 MTPL GWP from 23 December 2023, i.e., in practice, for 2023 MIICF contributions payable in June 2024, this will mean that for motor insurers who write Irish Motor Insurance risks on FOS/FOE basis, they will be required to provide a MIICF contribution of 2% x 12 months of all Motor GWP 1/1/2023 to 22/12/2023 to the MIBI and from 23/12/2023 to 31/12/2023 2% on GWP on Classes 1(d), 3 and 7 to the MIBI.
+• Motor Insurers supervised in other Member States – writing Irish MTPL risks.
+Motor Insurers that are supervised in other Member States and that write Irish MTPL risks on an FOS/FOE basis; the MIBI will no longer collect MIICF Contributions on Class 10 MTPL GWP from 23 December 2023.
+For these insurers supervised in other Member States, 2024 MIICF contributions, payable to the MIBI in June 2025, will be 1% of Motor GWP Classes 1(d), 3 and 7 only.

 Governance Arrangements

 Responsibility for oversight of the MIIC Fund has been delegated by the MIBI Board to the Investment Committee.
 The purpose of the Committee is to assist the Board of Directors in fulfilling its oversight responsibilities for the MIIC Fund, recommending the investment strategy, and reviewing the investment performance of the fund.
 Goodbody Advisory Services are the Investment Manager for the fund and have responsibility for investing and managing the portfolio in line with the Investment Strategy and Policy and the Risk Appetite Statement, as recommended by the Investment Committee and approved by the Board of Directors.
 The Investment Manager reports to the Investment Committee quarterly.
-MIBI also engaged an external audit firm to carry out agreed upon procedures on the MIIC Fund.
+MIBI also engaged an external audit firm to carry out agreed upon procedures on the MIIC Fund

 MIICF Annual Report